nrudeys/Sudoku-Solver/README.md

 <ins>Go to terminal and paste</ins>: git clone https://github.com/nrudeys/Sudoku-Solver.git

 #### To run EXE
-Go to dist directory in repository and double click on sudoku-solver application
+Go to dist directory in cloned folder and double click on sudoku-solver application

 #### Create EXE application